mProjectsCode/obsidian-meta-bind-plugin/README.md

 ### UNDER CONSTRUCTION
 This plugin is not yet finished.

-Planed features are:
-- ranges for sliders
-- more input types

 ### How to use
 To create an input field you have to write an inline code block starting with `INPUT`.
 Then in square brackets the type of input field and what metadata field to bind to.